kyle-query/protobuf-test/README.md

 We can check whether a field is present on the wire or not using the `HasField` method.
-With this we can tell if we are reading a default value because the field wasn't sent, or because the sender sent a default value.
+With this we can tell if we are reading a default value because the field wasn't sent, or because the sender sent a value that happened to be the default.

 We cannot track field presence on repeated elements and maps (dictionaries).
+This means `HasField` can't be used to distinguish an empty list from a list field that wasn't set.

 You can read more about field presence [here](https://protobuf.dev/programming-guides/field_presence/)